phoenix-Dibya/Yelp_Camp/README.md

 # Yelp_Camp

 An app where users can add details like location,photos,comments of the places they have visited.
+This application is made using HTML,CSS,JS.
 Libraries/Techonologies used for this app:

 	1.Node JS